Skip to content

 Every extra party in your data flow adds a processor to contract and a transfer to justify.
-On-device inspection removes both by never letting the content leave the endpoint.
+Where inspection happens, not just where data is stored, decides your GDPR position.

 The short answer

-On-device AI data protection classifies and filters prompt content locally, inside the browser or endpoint, so sensitive text never leaves the user’s machine.
-Proxy-based protection routes AI traffic through the vendor’s servers for inspection, which means your prompt content — potentially including personal data — is transmitted to and processed by a third party.
-For EU organisations, the on-device model is usually the stronger position under GDPR because it minimises data transfer and keeps you closer to data-protection-by-design under Article 25.
+On-device AI data protection classifies prompt content locally, in the browser or endpoint, so sensitive text never leaves the user's machine.
+Proxy-based protection routes AI traffic through the vendor's servers for inspection, so prompt content, potentially personal data, is transmitted to a third party.
+For EU organisations, on-device is usually the stronger GDPR position because it minimises data transfer.

 Frequently asked questions